We’ve said it before, food is an important part of Cottey life and part of the way we celebrate too. There are a number of traditions tied to food.

 Held usually during Founder’s Weekend or by special arrangement, Saturday Night Suppers are Cottey’s version of The Sing-Off where students sit with their classmates in the dining room and sing class songs back and forth.

-Suite feeds are usually held on Sunday evenings in the suites.
-The students plan and prepare their own meal, spend time together, and discuss group concerns.
+Suite feeds are sometimes held on Sunday evenings in the suites.
+The students plan and prepare their own meal, spend time together, and just hang out.
 Suite feeds are held with varying degrees of regularity, depending on the wishes of the students in each suite.

-On the Friday night of Commencement Weekend, seniors are honored by the freshmen during this dinner.
-Parents of the graduating women are invited to attend.
+On Friday night before Commencement, sophomore graduates are honored by the freshmen class.
+Parents and guests of the graduates are invited to attend this special dinner.